jalinei/modular/dashboard/README.md

 See http://freeboard.github.io/freeboard/docs/plugin_example.html for info on how to build plugins for freeboard.

+### Serial Port Reader Datasource

+The **Serial Port Reader** datasource supports multiple channels.
+Each channel can be given a custom name and color from the datasource settings.
+Colors may be entered manually or chosen automatically using one of the built‑in palettes (Default, Pastel or Dark).

 ### Testing Plugins

 Just edit index.html and add a link to your javascript file near the end of the head.js script loader, like: